 Common Assault or Assault with Intent to Commit an Indictable Offence against a Child

-Assault is always a serious charge and the gravity of the offense in the eyes of the law only increases when the offence involves children.
+Assault is always a serious charge and the gravity of the offence in the eyes of the law only increases when the offence involves children.

-If any of these offenses were committed, charged or tried before January 4, 1983, they are not eligible for being covered under a record suspension.
+If any of these offences were committed, charged or tried before January 4, 1983, they are not eligible for being covered under a record suspension.

 More than Three Prosecuted Indictable Offences with a Prison Sentence of Two Years or More